-Which TP-Link Deco mesh router is right for your network?
+TP-Link Deco M9 Plus vs. Deco M5: Which mesh router system should you buy?

 |2

-The Deco M5 pushes fast AC1300 Wi-Fi speed as long as there are only a few connections.
-The AC2200 Wi-Fi speed along with support for multi-user, multiple-input, multiple-output or MU-MIMO of the Deco M9 Plus will hold up better if there are a lot of simultaneous connections and high definition streaming.
-MU-MIMO is technology in the router that can manage traffic when things get congested to keep speeds consistent.
+The Deco M5 pushes reasonably fast AC1300 Wi-Fi speed, which will work for most standard usage.
+These speeds break down to 400Mbps on the 2.4GHz band and 867Mbps on the 5GHz band.
+The Deco M9 Plus adds another 5GHz band to the equation bringing up its total capacity to AC2200.

+Keep in mind that a device can only connect to one of these bands simultaneously, so neither is delivering full gigabit speeds to a single device.
+The extra band on the M9 Plus mainly allows the mesh points to operate at full speed without needing to connect to the device and base router on the same band simultaneously, essentially doubling performance compared to the M5.

-When it comes down to speed, the Deco M5 will be enough for most people.
-If you have a lot of connections or live in an area with a lot of other Wi-Fi points, the Deco M9 plus a better choice for a new mesh.
-It is possible to use the two routers together if one area needs a stronger connection than another.
+The Deco M5 will be enough for most people when it comes to downloading speeds and will only fall behind on large downloads that can saturate a network over 500Mbps.
+It is possible to use the two models together if one area needs a stronger connection than another.

-This can all be accomplished with an app from Google Play Store on Android or the App Store on iOS devices.
+A nice feature of the TP-Links Deco line is that all of these routers are compatible, making it easy to build a mesh with plenty of speed where you need it without wasting money on lower priority areas in your home.
+You could even opt for a Deco set that can transmit over your home's power lines for the garage or a basement that might have a weak wireless signal to the rest of the mesh.
+Everything is set up with the Deco app and only takes a few minutes to complete the process.
 This app can customize all of the router's settings and help place additional mesh points in the most efficient area.

-The speed difference in these devices mainly comes down to the third 5 Ghz band that's available on the Deco M9 Plus.
-This additional band can be used to strengthen the connection between the mesh network points without giving up too much speed.
+The speed difference between these devices mainly comes down to the third 5 GHz band available on the Deco M9 Plus.
+This additional band can strengthen the connection between the mesh network points without giving up too much speed.
+This mesh will be able to deliver results similar to other tri-band mesh systems like the Meshforce M7 or even the Eero Pro.
 A mesh network works by having the ability to intelligently direct data to the mesh point that's closest to your device.
 The speed provided by a third band helps a connection stay fast when connected to a remote mesh point.

-The details make a difference
+TP-Link Deco M9 Plus vs. Deco M5: The details make a difference

-A built in ZigBee smart hub contributes to the larger size of the TP-Link Deco M9 Plus compared to the Deco M5.
-If you have a compatible smart home hub already, this can save even more space and reduce the complexity of your home network.
-This feature is not that useful for someone that has yet to hop on the smart home trend but in the future, this support can be really convenient.
+The built-in Zigbee smart hub contributes to the larger TP-Link Deco M9 Plus size compared to the Deco M5.
+If you don't have a compatible smart home hub already, this can save even more space and reduce the complexity of your home network.
+This feature is not that useful for someone who has yet to hop on the smart home trend, but this support can be convenient in the future.

-Speaking of convenience, both of these routers are small enough that they can be tucked out of sight without compromising on positioning.
-The matte white weather radar design on the top of the device does stand out a bit but should blend in well enough in any room of the house.
+Speaking of convenience, both of these routers are small enough to tuck out of sight without compromising on the positioning.
+The matte white weather radar design on the top of the device does stand out a bit but should blend in well enough in any house.

+Finally, each of these Deco routers comes with TP-Link's HomeCare.
+This software package included advanced parental controls with scheduling and content filters.
+HomeCare will also scan your inbound traffic for known risky connections and block them before they can affect your system or network.
+Finally, if a device does get infected, HomeCare will isolate that device's connection to make sure it doesn't infect any others on the network.

 The point of a mesh network is to allow expansion and create greater convenience.
-With its tri-band connection the TP-Link Deco M9 Plus makes a superior wireless mesh with a better connection speed to the mesh points from the primary router.
-In every category except pricing, the Deco M9 Plus is the stronger product and an easy recommendation.
-If you already have part of a Deco mesh network and are looking to expand it where overall speed is not as important, the Deco M5 is still a very strong mesh router.
+The TP-Link Deco M9 Plus makes a superior wireless mesh with a better connection speed to the mesh points from the primary router with its tri-band connection.
+In every category except pricing, the Deco M9 Plus is the stronger product.
+Still, if you are looking to get a bigger speed boost in your home, choosing Deco X60 or another great Wi-Fi 6 mesh will be a longer-term solution.

+While many of the best wireless rotuers can offer greater speeds than either Deco system, these Deco systems can deliver speed with greater consistency around the home.
+If you already have part of a Deco mesh network and are looking to expand it where overall speed is not as important, the Deco M5 is still a powerful mesh router.

 TP-Link Deco M9 Plus